sudowing/service-engine/zinfo/mission_statement.md

 The unique features that make your product(s) stand out in the market deserve the lion's share of your bandwidth.
 As such, it's unlikely you are _uninterested_ in dedicating much time building individual REST endpoints that map 1-to-1 to DB tables.

 ---

 If you've done it more than once, you already know how tedious and mentally unchallenging this exercise can be.
-It's work that must be done... but

- Why reinvent the wheel if this provides what you need?
+It's work that must be done... but why reinvent the wheel if this provides what you need?

-ived from DDLs

-ived from DDLs
+This Framework builds derives resource definitions from the DB DDLs and 1-to-1 to DB tables, views and materialized views.

+## Validation at the Source

+JOI validators are created for each resource -- or more acurately each CRUD method for each resource.

+These validators prevent invalid db queries from reaching the database and also offloading validation requirements from clients.

+## facilitate future migration of backing services
+Abstraction at DB, enabled easier migration of db in future as limits callers to a single app, enabled automagic handling of parititons via middleware (which the service's callers will not be aware of)

+If you haven't been a part of a db to db migration - you haven't lived.
+These are complicated projects requiring a fair amount of planning and coordination before finally flipping the switch.

 ## Why not just Query the DB directly